Kangaroo Birth and Care of Young

 The female is able to delay the attachment of the embryo to the fetus.
 This means she is able to control when she will be pregnant.
 When she has a joey in her body she won’t allow that to happen.
 Should her young die or mature enough to leave her then she will immediately become pregnant again.
 As long as conditions are right they can breed all year long.

 The only exception is when there isn’t enough food or water for survival.
-This often occurs during drought conditions.
+This often occurs during drought conditions or when kangaroos live in the desert.
 Then she won’t become pregnant at all until the living conditions improve.
 This is a very serious situation because it can drastically reduce the population of Kangaroos.
 Another element is that the male Kangaroos often can’t produce sperm which is required for successful mating during the dry season.

 The pouch is a very important part of the female body when it comes to reproduction.
 The joey is going to be born about 30 days after conception which is very early.
 They are still in a very fragile state of development at that point in time.
 They are able to climb into the pouch and then to instinctively suck milk from the mothers body.